MiningTcup/Roblox-Multi-Instance/README.md

 Q. Is this a virus?

-A. It's open source, you can look for yourself.
+A. It's open source, you can look at and compile it yourself.

 Q. Why does my antivirus ding it?

-A. Becuase it uses a mutex, which could be malicious.
+A. Because it uses a mutex, which could be malicious.

 Q. Will I get banned from Roblox?

-A. Extremly unlikely, as this is not against Roblox ToS and is undetectable anyways.
+A. Extremely unlikely, as this is not against Roblox ToS and is undetectable anyway.
 However, I cannot guarantee anything.